First - try with no spaces or special characters in the file name

-(Note: you must only use a .ISO file extension - special .iso file extensions are not suported - but you can use .txt files containing a 'title' line if you wish.)
+(Note: you must only use a .ISO file extension or .imgPTN - other special .iso file extensions are not suported - but you can add .txt files containing a 'title' line if you wish.)

-.imgPTN files made from Windows Installer ISOs can also be copied to the correct \_ISO\WINDOWS\xxxx folder (except the \_ISO\WINDOWS\XP folder)
+.imgPTN files made from Windows Installer ISOs can also be copied to the \_ISO\WINDOWS\xxxx folders (except the \_ISO\WINDOWS\XP folder).
+They must be contiguous.

 Windows Installer .ISO files may not work correctly in any of the other menu folders.